willtebbutt/willtebbutt.github.io/index.md

 # About

-I'm a researcher in Cambridge.
-I previously was a PhD student in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at Cambridge, supervised by [Rich Turner](http://learning.eng.cam.ac.uk/Public/Turner/WebHome).
+I'm now a research associated in the machine learning group in Cambridge, working with Hong Ge on algorithmic differentiation in the Julia programming language.
-I'm generally interested in probabilistic modelling and (approximate) inference, how Gaussian processes should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.
+Historically I've worked on approximate inference in Gaussian processes, how Gaussian processes they should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.

-The above feeds directly into my work on probabilistic machine learning in climate science, which addresses combining the predictions of ensembles of GCMs in a sensible way, and the requirements that this task places on statistical weather modelling.

 # Research Highlights